-School improvement
+School improvement monitoring and brokering grant

-- 242. School improvement is not included in the arrangements set out above; local authorities currently receive the school improvement monitoring and brokering grant covering their statutory intervention functions and monitoring and commissioning of school improvement support.
-In October 2019 we will allocate £30 million to local authorities for the school improvement monitoring and brokering grant for the period September 2019 to March 2020.
-We will confirm funding beyond March 2020 in due course. - 243.
-Further information on this fund is available in the published school improvement monitoring and brokering grant guidance. - 244.
+- 324. School improvement is not included in the arrangements set out above; local authorities currently receive the school improvement monitoring and brokering grant covering their statutory intervention functions and monitoring and commissioning of school improvement support. - 325.
+In October 2019, we allocated £30 million to local authorities for the school improvement monitoring and brokering grant for the period September 2019 to March 2020.

+- 326. We will confirm funding beyond March 2020 in due course. - 327.
+Further information on this fund is available in the published school improvement monitoring and brokering grant guidance. - 328.
 Schools forums can agree to de-delegate further funding for additional school improvement provision in 2020 to 2021.